- Conditions for our housing

-You need to have received your letter of admittance or be a registered student of at least half time as you will have to show this while signing a contract.
+You need to have received your letter of admissions or be a registered student of at least half time as you will have to show this while signing a rental agreement.
 The Student Union membership can only be registered when the semester has started (summer courses are not counted).
-If you start studying during the fall semester, you can only book housing with moving in date from August 1 or later.
-If you start studying during the spring term, you can only book housing with moving in date from January 1 or later.
+Your certificates can’t be older than one month.

 You need to be an active doctoral student to be able to live with us.
 We do not approve pre-doctoral students or post-doctoral students.